 Responsible and reliable; works well independently and in a team setting; shows enthusiasm; and has an interest in experiential education.
 Intern should be a problem solver who is flexible and able to improvise.
 Intern must have an open mind and willingness to be involved with Youth Garden Project beyond its youth programs and work either in the garden or at special events.

 - Each intern will receive a stipend of $400/month.
 First and last month’s stipend will be pro-rated based on days worked.

-- The Youth Garden Project will provide housing.
+- YGP will provide housing.
 Rooms will be shared with 1-2 roommates.
-Interns may move in the weekend before the internship begins, and move out by the Monday following the close of the internship.
-Any extended stay beyond these times must be approved by the Associate Director.
+Interns may move in starting Monday, February 25th and move out by August 19th.
+Any extended stay beyond these times must be approved by the Executive Director.

-- During CSA season, the intern household will receive a share of produce each week in addition to any excess produce as available.
+- When YGP is in peak harvest season, the intern household will receive a box of produce each week in addition to any excess produce as available.